FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

 Firely Auth is distributed as .NET Core 6 binaries and in a Docker image.
 For this introduction we will use the binaries.

 #.
 Install .NET Core 6 Runtime
 #.
+You can request a copy of the binaries from Firely through our :ref:`contact page <vonk-contact>`
+.. #.
 Download the zip file with Firely Auth binaries from `the download server <https://downloads.simplifier.net/firely-server/firely-auth-latest.zip>`_
 #.
 Extract the zip to a location from where you are allowed to execute the program.
-We will call this the 'bin-directory'.
+We will call this the 'bin-directory'

 Step 2 - License
 ^^^^^^^^^^^^^^^^